Creator(s): Milum Oswell Owens, Jr., 1913-2019

-He published three books and co-authored another: Encouraging the Saints (1989), a practical commentary on 2 Corinthians, God!
+He published three books: Encouraging the Saints (1989), a practical commentary on 2 Corinthians, God!
 Do You Hear Me?
-(2009), a common-sense explanation of biblical teaching on prayer, John: The Word Made Flesh, a commentary on the Gospel, co-authored with Merrill C. Tenney, and A History of Eller Memorial Baptist Church (Greensboro, NC).
+(2009), a common-sense explanation of biblical teaching on prayer, and A History of Eller Memorial Baptist Church (Greensboro, NC) (1987).
 He also edited and published for a number of years a small publication, The Watchman.

-Scope and Contents: This collection contains a variety of correspondence, articles, periodicals, and records of conservative organizations and publications within the Southern Baptist Convention such as the Baptists United, the Baptist Faith and Message Fellowship, Conservative Carolina Baptists, and the Southern Baptist Advocate.
+Scope and Contents: This collection contains correspondence, sermon notes, articles, periodicals, and records of conservative organizations and publications within the Southern Baptist Convention such as the Baptists United, the Baptist Faith and Message Fellowship, Conservative Carolina Baptists, and the Southern Baptist Advocate.
 A small number of photographs are also included.
 Over five hundred audio recordings of Owens’ sermons and long-running radio program, The Watchman Program, are also included.

 Conditions Governing Access: This collection is open for research.

 Custodial History: M. O. Owens donated the bulk of the materials to SEBTS in February, 2002.
 Additional accessions were received in February 2008, April 2009, and August 2011, January, 2016.
 The accession largely consisting of what would become series two of this collection was acquired in October 2018.
 An additional accession consisting of over five hundred cassettes was received from Mary O. Lancaster, M.O.
 Owens' daughter, in April 2022.

 Processing History: Collection processing completed December 2013 by Craig Freeman.
 EAD finding aid created April 20, 2016 by Bill Youngmark.
 Reviewed and updated in September 2018 Shea Van Schuyver.
 Reviewed, updated, and accession added in December 2018 by Charles Haley.
 Reviewed, updated, and accession added in July 2022 by Josh Pruitt and Drew Dickerson.